deStrO/eBot-CSGO/README.md

 ## Before going further

-If you want some help about eBot, check the new forum instead of creating a new issue: http://forum.esport-tools.net
+If you want some help about eBot, you can join our Discord : https://discord.gg/mcEwFhpWpD

 eBot-CS2
 ==============